tiby312/poloto-project/README.md

 the plotter will clone the whole buffer.
 Instead pass a reference to the buffer.
 See the second example below.

-## Formatting Tick Intervals

-Poloto will first print intervals in normal decimal at the precision required to capture the differences in the step size between the intervals.
-If the magnitude of a number is detected to be too big or small, it may switch to scientific notation, still at the required precision.
-It will only switch if the scientific notation version is actually less characters than the normal decimal format which is not always the case when you consider the precision that might be required to capture the step size.

-Even with the above system, there are cases where the numbers all have a really big magnitude, but are all really close together (small step size).
-In this case, there isn't really a good way to format it.
-In these cases, poloto will fall back to making the number relative to the first number.

 ## Can I change the styling of the plots?

 Yes!
 You can harness the power of CSS both in the svg, or outside